jesselau76/ebook-GPT-translator/README.md

 ## Feature
 - The code reads the OpenAI API key, target language, and other options from a settings.cfg file.
-- The code converts PDF and EPUB files to text using the pdfminer and ebooklib libraries, respectively.
+- The code converts PDF, DOCX and EPUB files to text using the pdfminer and ebooklib libraries, respectively.
 - The code provides an option to output bilingual text.
 - The code provides a progress bar to show the progress of PDF/EPUB to text conversion and translation
 - Test function available.
 Only translate 3 short texts to save your API usage with --test.